Bradley Mousley: 2017: Australian Open quarterfinal in doubles

 At the 2017 Australian Open, Mousley and partner Alex Bolt were granted a wildcard entry into the men's doubles main draw.
-Unexpectedly, they won three consecutive matches to reach the quarterfinals of the Grand Slam tournament, before being defeated by Spanish duo Pablo Carreno Busta and Guillermo Garcia Lopez in three sets.
+Unexpectedly, they won three consecutive matches to reach the quarterfinals of the Grand Slam tournament, before being defeated by Spanish duo Pablo Carreño Busta and Guillermo García López in three sets.

 2019

-While competing in M15 World Tennis Tour tournament in Hua Hin Thailand, he unfortunately injured his knee badly enough to have to withdraw from his singles semi-final match earlier in the day, and struggled to move freely from the start of his doubles finals match.
-He and partner Ajeet Rai were well-beaten by the top-seeded Ratiwatana twins in just 40 minutes.
+While competing in M15 World Tennis Tour tournament in Hua Hin Thailand, he injured his knee badly enough to have to withdraw from his singles semi-final match earlier in the day, and struggled to move freely from the start of his doubles finals match.
+He and partner Ajeet Rai were well-beaten by the top-seeded Ratiwatana twins in 40 minutes.

 Mousley has won 2 singles titles and 18 doubles titles on the ATP Challenger and ITF Futures Tours.